 What do you do if your email open rate is sky high, but your audience isn’t doing anything after opening?

 There’s a reason behind everything, but it can be difficult to dig through the data and discover what’s going on.
 Some metrics are more reliable and useful than others, though, and here’s a quick rundown of the pros and cons of the most common ways to measure the success of your campaigns.

 The total number of impressions equates to the total number of times your ad has been served.
 This doesn’t show the amount of individuals that have seen your ad, though, as it may be shown to the same user more than once.

 Impressions as a metric give you a fairly good idea of how your ad is doing in general terms, but as a statistic on its own, it’s not so useful.
 It doesn’t give you info about overall reach, or conversion.
 It is, generally speaking, the way you pay for your ad campaigns, which is why it tends to be such a common metric.
 You’ll usually pay a set fee per impression.

 One big drawback of making any sort of judgments based on impressions is that you don’t know if the user is actually seeing your ad at all.
 It could be that it’s served, but they just scroll right past without paying any attention.
 Of course, whether this is the case is partly down to the ad itself, and whether it’s designed well enough and effectively targeted.

-Overall, while impressions are useful and will likely dictate how much you pay for an ad campaign, you need much more supporting info to make any sort of reliable conclusions as to whether your ads have had any real impact.
+Overall, while impressions are useful and will likely dictate how much you pay for an ad campaign, you need much more supporting info from other metrics to draw any reliable conclusions as to whether or not your ads have had any real impact.